biocuration/isb-policies/Nominating Committee SOP.md

 Ideally, the maximum number of candidates that may be presented for election is less than twice the number of posts up for election. i.e. 2x – 1 (where x is the number of positions open in the executive committee).

-Each candidate must submit a letter of intent including the following:
+Each candidate must submit a letter of intent (maximum two pages) including the following sections:
-- The candidate's name, position, affiliation.
+- **Biosketch**: include name, position, affiliation, and career experience.
-- The candidate’s motivations to run for a position on the ISB Executive Committee
+- **Motivation**: describe motivations to run for a position on the ISB Executive Committee, including any specific initiatives that she/he would like to lead as a member of the EC.
-- The candidate’s experience with biocuration or her/his intersection with biocuration, details on what he/she will bring to the ISB Executive Committee, and the areas within ISB that the candidate would like to see developed.
-This document should be ½ page to 1 page in length.
-- Biosketch: include 1 paragraph on the candidate’s career experience.
+- **Summary of past service** if applicable: If the candidate is a current or past EC member, a summary of past accomplishments as a member of the Executive Committee
-- Conflicts and other commitments: declare if there is any conflicts of interest, and declare any other significant commitments (e.g. leaderships of centers or consortia, editorial boards, scientific advisory boards, boards of directors, etc.).
-As well, including collaborations / consortia, other societies, etc., in which the candidate is involved.
+- **Declaration of conflicts and other significant commitments**: Include, for example, leaderships of centers or consortia, editorial boards, scientific advisory boards, boards of directors, etc.

 ## TIMELINE